Girish-GAP/Angular/Binding/Two way binding/README.md

 - When you bind to a ngModel directive, behind the scene it sets up property binding & event binding.

-- It binds to the value property of the element using property binding.
+- It binds to the value property of the element using property binding

 - It then uses the ngModelChange event to sets up the event binding to listen to the changes to the value.